Have You Ever Thought About The Pros And Cons Of A Water Birth?

 It’s not called labor for nothing, that’s for sure!

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here

 If you are a no-nonsense “hit me with all the pain relief you have” type of girl and that works for you then great!

-If you’re not that girl but you don’t necessarily want to feel the full force of the transition phase during labor then perhaps a water birth is what you need to be thinking about.
+If you are not that girl but you don’t necessarily want to feel the full force of the transition phase during labor then perhaps a water birth is what you need to be thinking about.

 Just remember that there are water birth pros and cons so you must weigh it up carefully.

-Some women like to get in to the water as early as possible and some like to get in just before they are ready to push.
+Some women like to get into the water as early as possible and some like to get in just before they are ready to push baby out.